 Hypnosis is the process of inducing deep relaxation.
 It can be done by a professional practitioner (recommended), through self-hypnosis, or even by utilizing guided hypnotherapy, which you can access on YouTube and other online sources.

-Hypnosis can be used for multiple issues from basic relaxation to phobias and even weight loss, so it is a very versatile therapy.
+Hypnosis apps can be used for multiple issues from basic relaxation to phobias and even weight loss, so it is a very versatile therapy.

 It is thought that whilst you are in a deep state of relaxation, your subconscious mind can be accessed, and messages implanted to train you into a new thought process.